99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - network drive so a bit latency to communicate (not physical drive)
   - because its network it can be detached and reattached somewhere else
   - can have a delete on termination attribute
+  - Encryption by default is a Region-specific setting.
+If you enable it for a Region, you cannot disable it for individual volumes or snapshots in that Region

 EBS Volume types:
   - gp2/gp3 "general purp." balance price and perf for wide variety workloads